ethereum/trin/book/src/developers/contributing/rotation/index.md

 When you get to the end of your checklist, here are ideas for what to work on next:
 - Respond to [Github Participating Notifications](https://github.com/notifications?query=reason%3Aparticipating)
 - Review PRs that have been stuck for >24 hours
-- Find a [Flamingo Issue](https://github.com/ethereum/trin/issues?q=is%3Aopen+is%3Aissue+label%3Aflamingo) that seems promising, and assign it to yourself (and the project dashbord)
+- Find a [Flamingo Issue](https://github.com/ethereum/trin/issues?q=is%3Aopen+is%3Aissue+label%3Aflamingo) that seems promising, and assign it to yourself (and the project dashboard)
 - grep code for `TODO`s.
 For each one you find:
   - write up issue to explain what needs to be done, and a plan
   - link to the TODO in the code, and any relevant context